The Neck Called. It Wants Its Elbow Pain Back.

 That's how you miss it.

-Cervical-driven elbow pain:
+Cervical-driven elbow pain is often:

 Poorly localized

-Changes with neck position
+Influenced by neck position

-Often paired with subtle weakness or fatigue
+Associated with subtle weakness

 Here's the uncomfortable truth: